Monodromy representations of $p$-adic differential equations in families

 Let $K$ be a nonarchimedean field (i.e., a field which is complete with respect to a specified nonarchimedean absolute value) of mixed characteristics $(0,p)$.
 As presented in \cite{kedlaya-book}, there is a long-standing theory of \emph{ordinary differential equations} over $K$, by which we mean connections on vector bundles over a disc, annulus, or other smooth one-dimensional analytic space over $K$.
 A particularly important sector of this theory is the study of connections on an annulus which are ``solvable at a boundary''; such connections appear naturally in the study of coefficients in $p$-adic cohomology (namely \emph{overconvergent isocrystals}) and in $p$-adic Hodge theory (see below).
 A central result is the \emph{$p$-adic local monodromy theorem} \cite{andre-mono, kedlaya-locmono, mebkhout-mono}, which classifies solvable connections in terms of certain finite \'etale covers of the annulus; roughly speaking, these covers have ``wildly ramified reduction mod $p$'' which eliminates the ``irregularity'' of the connections in question.

 The purpose of this paper is to gather some extensions of this theory to \emph{relative connections}, defined on the product of annulus with some base space, which are again (fiberwise) solvable at a boundary of the annulus.
 The main result is a relativization of the $p$-adic local monodromy theorem based on the form of the latter exposed in \cite[Chapter~22]{kedlaya-book}.
-Compared to earlier incarnations of the $p$-adic local monodromy theorem, the aforementioned version achieves two crucial improvements: it does not require $K$ to be discretely valued, and it does not require the connection to admit a Frobenius structure.
+Compared to earlier incarnations of the $p$-adic local monodromy theorem (e.g., those cited above, or the presentation in the first edition of \cite{kedlaya-book}), the aforementioned version achieves two crucial improvements: it does not require $K$ to be discretely valued, and it does not require the connection to admit a Frobenius structure.
 This makes it feasible to carry out a relatively formal process to relativize the result using the quasicompactness of affinoid spaces.
 We anticipate a variety of applications of this result; here we limit ourselves to three general directions.
 (There is some potential to ``mix and match'' these directions, but we also eagerly expect some further applications in unforeseen directions.)

 Our first application is a new and significantly simpler proof of the \emph{semistable reduction theorem} for overconvergent $F$-isocrystals \cite{kedlaya-semi4} (see Theorem~\ref{T:global semistable}, Remark~\ref{R:recover semistable reduction}).
 This result plays a foundational role in the study of \emph{rigid cohomology}, a Weil cohomology with $p$-adic coefficients introduced by Berthelot \cite{berthelot-mem}; in particular, the semistable reduction theorem is essential for the construction of a six functors formalism in which overconvergent $F$-isocrystals occur as the lisse coefficient objects \cite{abe-companion}.
 The approach we take here is much more flexible than the original proof, and should therefore be more readily adaptable to variations of the semistable reduction theorem which may be needed in the future.